jalcazo/fallout4_resurrected/README.md

 My personal mod selection for Fallout 4.
 Requires all DLCs and ideally a Steam up-to-date fresh installation.
 I do not claim any copyright or ownership or involvement with any of these images, mods, or assets.

+# Warning
+  - If the protagonist's voice is silent be sure to go to Steam, properties of the game and change the language to "English"! (found 5/11/23).

 # Essential (many mods need these)

   - [Fallout 4 Script Extender (F4SE).](https://www.nexusmods.com/fallout4/mods/42147?tab=files) (Fallout Faces & HiPoly Faces REDUX require it).
   - [Mod Configuration Menu](https://www.nexusmods.com/fallout4/mods/21497) (Fallout Faces & HiPoly Faces REDUX require it).
   - [LooksMenu](https://www.nexusmods.com/fallout4/mods/12631) (Fallout Faces & HiPoly Faces REDUX require it).
+  - [Looks Menu Customization Compendium](
   - [Unofficial Fallout 4 Patch - UFO4P](https://www.nexusmods.com/fallout4/mods/4598)
   - [Extended Dialogue Interface](https://www.nexusmods.com/fallout4/mods/27216?tab=files)
   - [Start Me Up Redux - An Update for Alternate Start and Dialogue Overhaul.](https://www.nexusmods.com/fallout4/mods/56984)

 # NPC's